alessandro-giovanni/alessandro-giovanni/README.md

 - 👋 Hi, I’m @alessandro-giovanni
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning docker, c#

 <!---
 alessandro-giovanni/alessandro-giovanni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.